Skip to main content

 • MK-677 ∞ This is an orally active growth hormone secretagogue.
 It works by mimicking the action of ghrelin, a hormone that stimulates growth hormone release.
 Many individuals report significant improvements in sleep depth and quality with MK-677, often experiencing more vivid dreams, indicative of increased REM sleep.

 These peptides, by optimizing growth hormone pulsatility, help to restore the natural physiological processes that underpin restorative sleep.
-The enhanced and metabolic regulation during sleep contribute to a feeling of greater vitality upon waking.
+The enhanced cellular repair and metabolic regulation during sleep contribute to a feeling of greater vitality upon waking.

 Other Targeted Peptides for Systemic Balance